skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 ### RFM Computation

 To implement the RFM analysis, further data processing need to be done.
 Next we are going to compute the customers recency, frequency and average purchase amount.
-This part is a big tricky specially when it's done with pandas.
-The trick here is that the customer ID will only appear once for every customer.
-So even though we have 51,243 purchases we'll only have as many unique customer IDs as there are in the database.
+This part is a bit tricky, particularly when implemented with pandas.
+The trick here is that the customer ID is unique for each customer.
+So even though we have 51,243 purchases, we will only have as many unique customer IDs as there are in the database.
-Now, for each customer, we need to compute the minimum number of days between all of his or her purchases and January 1st, 2016.
-Of course, if we take the minimum number of days, then we are going to have the day of the last purchase, which is the very definition of recency.
+For each customer, we now need to calculate the minimum number of days between all of their purchases and January 1, 2016.
+By taking the minimum number of days, we obviously have the day of the last purchase, which is the exact definition of recency.
-Then for each customer we need to compute the frequency, which is basically how many purchases that customer has made.
+The next step is to calculate the frequency for each customer, namely how many purchases this customer has made.
-This is  done with the python sql module:
+This is achieved with the python sql module:
 ```python
 # Compute recency, frequency, and average purchase amount
 q = """